microsoft/Kusto-Query-Language/doc/mvexpandoperator.md

 * *ColumnName:* In the result, arrays in the named column are expanded to multiple rows.
 * *ArrayExpression:* An expression yielding an array.
 If this form is used, a new column is added and the existing one is preserved.
 * *Name:* A name for the new column.
-* *Typename:* Indicates the underlying type of the array's elements, which becomes the type of the column produced by the operator.
-Nonconforming values in the array won't be converted.
-Instead, these values will take on a `null` value.
+* *Typename:* Indicates the underlying type of the array's elements, which becomes the type of the column produced by the `mv-apply` operator.
+The operation of applying type is cast-only and doesn't include parsing or type-conversion.
+Array elements that do not conform with the declared type will become `null` values.
 * *RowLimit:* The maximum number of rows generated from each original row.
 The default is 2147483647.

   > [!Note]